alexramos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 For the second image ...

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
-####1.
-Discuss the visual output of your trained network's feature maps.
+#### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+![alt text][image10]